ICDM-UESTC/ROAD/README.md

-# ROAD: Robust and Adaptive Denoising Representation Learning Framework for Multi-Modal Knowledge Graph Completion
+# (ROAD)Unveiling Cross-Modal Consistency: Taming Inter- and Intra-Modal Noise for Robust Multi-Modal Knowledge Graph Completion

 This repo provides an official implementation of **ROAD** as described in the paper:Robust and Adaptive Denoising representation learning Framework for Multi-Modal Knowledge Graph Completion